christopherbantle/Shopify-Data-Lake/README.md

 and `checkouts/update` events) to an API Gateway endpoint.
 API Gateway will invoke a Lambda function asynchronously, returning a response to Shopify without waiting for the results of the Lambda invocation.
 The Lambda function will then put the data into a Kinesis Firehose (assuming the computed HMAC digest matches the digest supplied in the request).
 Finally, the Kinesis Firehose will save the data to S3 in batches.
-There will be separate Lambda functions and Kinesis Firehoses for the cart and checkout data.
+There will be one Lambda functions and Kinesis Firehoses for the cart data, and another for the checkout data.

 Using a Kinesis Firehose to write data to S3, instead of having the data-receiving Lambda function write directly to S3, will significantly reduce the number of put object operations.
 In addition, this will provide the option to leverage